 Instructions

-- Prepare for baking: Preheat the oven to 425 F. Line 6 cavities in each muffin tin with muffin liners (if using) and spray the edges of the lined muffin cavities with baking spray.
+- Prepare for baking: Preheat the oven to 425 F. Line a muffin tin with paper liners (if using) and spray the edges of the lined muffin cavities with baking spray.

 - Mix the batter: Add a third of the dry ingredients into the wet ingredients and stir until no dry bits of flour remain.
 Fold in the flour in thirds, being careful not to overwork the batter.
-It’s ok if a few traces of dry flour remain after the last addition.
+It's ok if a few traces of dry flour remain after the last addition.200 g all-purpose flour, 10 g baking powder, 6 g Kosher salt

 - Fold in the blueberries: Toss the blueberries in a tablespoon of flour.
-Fold the blueberries into the batter.
+Fold the blueberries into the batter.216 g blueberries, 9 g all-purpose flour

 - Enjoy and store: Allow the muffins to cool in the muffin tin for 15 minutes.
 These are best eaten the day they are baked but they can be stored in an airtight container at room temperature for up to 3 days.